header icon

 • Enables fintechs to quickly offer banking-like services without needing money transmitter licenses in each state, as the sponsor bank that provides the FBO account handles the related regulatory requirements

-• Allows fintechs to offer traditional benefits of bank accounts, such as FDIC insurance, while providing more customized and efficient user experiences (such as frictionless account opening and smoother KYB/KYC processes) than traditional banks tend to offer
+• Allows fintechs to offer traditional benefits of bank accounts, while providing more customized and efficient user experiences (such as frictionless account opening and smoother KYB/KYC processes) than traditional banks tend to offer

-What are the limitations and risks of the FBO account model?
+What are the limitations and challenges of the FBO account model?

 • Since not all banks offer FBO accounts, finding a bank that does typically takes time and effort.